 The abstract from the patent filing provides a pretty high-level overview of what the document contains:

 A domain-specific sentiment classifier that can be used to score the polarity and magnitude of sentiment expressed by domain-specific documents is created.
 A domain-independent sentiment lexicon is established, and a classifier uses the lexicon to score the sentiment of domain-specific documents.

 Sets of high-sentiment documents having positive and negative polarities are identified.
 The n-grams within the high-sentiment documents are filtered to remove extremely common n-grams.
 The filtered n-grams are saved as a domain-specific sentiment lexicon and are used as features in a model.

 The model is trained using a set of training documents which may be manually or automatically labeled as to their overall sentiment to produce sentiment scores for the n-grams in the domain-specific sentiment lexicon.
 This lexicon is used by the domain-specific sentiment classifier.

 If you want to dive deeper into the actual processes behind how different sentiments are identified for different kinds of products or services, you may want to spend some time with this patent filing and the papers I linked to above.
-I’d also recommend looking at a number of reviews for products and services in different areas to get an idea of how Google is using sentiment analysis in actual practice.
+I’d also recommend looking at many reviews for products and services in different areas to get an idea of how Google uses sentiment analysis in actual practice.